basilhendroff/truenas-iocage-letsencrypt/README.md

 Through the use of the /reloadcmd, its possible to issue certificates to other servers and devices not included in the acme.sh deployment hooks.
 An example of this is HP iLO.
 There's somewhat more effort required to include external hooks into this resource, but it is possible.

-Apart from HP iLO, there exist other 'hooks' that don't form part of the acme.sh kit that can be also integrated into this resource.
 ## Disclaimer
 It's your data.
 It's your responsibility.
 This resource is provided as a community service.
 Use it at your own risk.